 Scroll down until you see a list of the latest APK files.

-In most cases, you’ll want to install the latest version, but there are times when an older version would be more compatible with your system.
+In most cases, you’ll want to install the latest version.
+However, sometimes an older version would be more compatible with your system.

 Click the download icon on the right-hand side of the screen to continue.

 The Downloader app will start the installation as soon as the download finishes.

 Click Install to continue.

 After a few seconds, the Spectrum TV app is installed on your FireStick, and you get the message box telling you it’s ready to launch.

 You can launch it directly from that message box or your App Library on your FireStick’s main menu.